Office of Personnel Management

 c.1/16

-Noah Peters starts working on two memos around temporary authorities for Schedule C and another on probationary employees and admininstrative leave.
-These are to be issued on January 20th.
-[Date is approximate in deposition]
+Noah Peters starts drafting two memos for OPM.
+One concerns temporary authorities for Schedule C and the other is on how to handle both probationary employees and admininstrative leave.
+These are to be issued on January 20th. (fuzz: Date is approximate in deposition)

 1/17

-Noah Peters recalls that he met with Amanda Scales and Brian Bjelde to plan for their upcoming first day at OPM.
+Noah Peters recalls that he met with Amanda Scales and Brian Bjelde on this day to plan for their upcoming first day at OPM.

 1/20